fmmagalhaes/random_country_flutter/README.md

 1. `flutter config --enable-web`
 2. `flutter create .`
 3. `flutter build web --base-href=/random_country_flutter/`
-4. Create a branch called `gh-pages` with the content of the `build/web` folder.
+4. Create a branch called `gh-pages` only with the content of the `build/web` folder.